1. How is ICMT different from the other Metaphysical Schools/Colleges?

 Q. Does one receive a degree at all levels (Bachelors, Masters and Doctorate) upon the completion of each one, or only a Doctorate at the end of the program?
 What if someone does not want to go "all the way" but stop at the Masters level?

-A. A hard-copy of the degree certificate is sent to the graduate upon completion at each level.
+A. Yes.
+A hard-copy of the degree certificate is sent to the graduate upon completion at each level.
 One who completes the entire program will have received three individual degrees - each as they are completed, as well as a Ministerial Ordination Certificate and a Metaphysical Practitioner's Diploma.
-Each degree level is comprised of separate and unique coursework and requirements.
-One may stop anytime during the program, however there is no refund on monies paid for lessons received, whether or not one completes those lessons, No further work would be required in that case, however the college has to be notified in writing that one is discontinuing their studies.

 Bachelors Degree graduates, upon completion of the ministerial studies of the College Seminary, receive their Ordained Metaphysical Minister certificate, and a Metaphysical Practitioner's Diploma.
 Tuition for the Ministerial Studies program is INCLUDED in your standard tuition amount.